Rosetta (film): Plot

 When her probationary employment ends without her being hired, Rosetta (Émilie Dequenne) engages in a violent struggle against her manager and the policemen when she refuses to leave the premises.
-She returns home to "The Grand Canyon", the caravan park where she lives with her alcoholic mother, who mends worn clothes for Rosetta to sell to charity shops.
+She returns home to "The Grand Canyon", the trailer park where she lives with her alcoholic mother, who mends worn clothes for Rosetta to sell to charity shops.
 They get into a physical struggle over her mother accepting gifts from men for sexual favours.
 Rosetta goes to a nearby river and lays out fish traps to poach trout for food.
 Unable to receive unemployment pay, refusing to take welfare, and desperate for work, Rosetta asks around for vacancies until she comes upon a waffle stand.
 She befriends the worker, Riquet (Fabrizio Rongione), and asks the owner (Olivier Gourmet) for a job, without success.
 Later, Rosetta treats her period cramps with pain relievers and a hairdryer, warming her abdomen.

 Riquet makes an unexpected visit to the caravan park, startling Rosetta.
 He informs her that a colleague was fired and that she can have the job.
 Her mother's promiscuity resulting from alcoholism prompts Rosetta to encourage her to visit a rehabilitation clinic.
 However, her mother's denial of her addiction causes a physical fight between them.
 Her mother runs away and leaves Rosetta to nearly drown in the river by the park.
 She decides to stay with Riquet for the night and inquires about renting a bed in the building.
 During the awkward evening, Rosetta discovers a waffle iron in his possession.
 He tries to get Rosetta to dance, but her period cramps put an end to it.
 As she lies in bed, she tries to convince herself that her life has started to function normally.

 At work, she is replaced after three days by the owner's son, who failed school, leading to another emotional meltdown.
 Rosetta is moderately pacified when the owner tells her she will be contacted if an opportunity arises.
 She begins a new but fruitless search for employment and keeps Riquet company during work.
 He offers to pay for a waffle, but she refuses his charity.